brechtbilliet/brechtbilliet.github.io/_posts/2022-09-21-simple-angular-dialogs-with-the-cdk.md

 </my-dialog>
 ```

-Since everything will be rendered in an **overview-container** we need to disable the encapsulation of the styles.
+Since everything will be rendered in an **overlay-container** we need to disable the encapsulation of the styles.
-For that reason we need to us `encapsulation: ViewEncapsulation.None`:
+For that reason we need to set the encapsulation to `ViewEncapsulation.None`:

 ```typescript
 @Component({